Trip Logistics

 • Keep one contingency option for weather-affected coastal segments.

-• For Germany, Austria, and Switzerland departures, compare flight arrival times with onward rail and bus options.
+• For Germany, Austria, Switzerland, Netherlands, and US departures, compare flight arrival times with onward rail and bus options.

 • If you land late, avoid same-night long transfers and start intercity travel the following morning.

-• When planning return flights to DACH hubs, add transfer buffers for evening event days.
+• When planning return flights to DACH, Amsterdam, or long-haul US hubs, add transfer buffers for evening event days.

-• Regional buses can also cover the route, especially for point-to-point transfers.
+• Regional Kautra buses also cover Vilnius–Ignalina and Vilnius–Visaginas, useful for point-to-point transfers.

-• Rental car is the most flexible option if you want to combine Ginuciu malunas, Biciu muziejus, and Nacionalinis Aukstaitijos parkas on one route.
+• A rental car is the most flexible option if you want to combine Ginučiai watermill (Ginučių malūnas), the Ancient Beekeeping Museum (Senovinės bitininkystės muziejus) in Stripeikiai, and Aukštaitija National Park on one route.

 Related Guides